 Oct 11, 2024

 Data streaming is transforming at lightning speed, and keeping up with trends is essential for businesses navigating this fast-paced, evolving space.
-Recently, Conduktor hosted a live Kafka Konversation, "Breaking Down the Biggest Trends in Data Streaming," moderated by Vice President of Sales at Conduktor, Quentin Packard, where industry experts Philip Yonov, Head of Streaming Data at Aiven, and Stéphane Derosiaux, CTO & Co-Founder of Conduktor dissected the most critical trends reshaping the field.
+Conduktor recently launched the first episode of its Streamline: Conversations in Data Series, 'Breaking Down the Biggest Trends in Data Streaming.'
+Moderated by Quentin Packard, Conduktor’s Vice President of Sales, the discussion featured Philip Yonov, Head of Streaming Data at Aiven, and Stéphane Derosiaux, CTO & Co-Founder of Conduktor, as they explored the most significant trends transforming the data streaming landscape.
 Here’s what you need to know.

 1. Bring Your Own Cloud (BYOC): The Future of Data Infrastructure